dwtkns/gdal-cheat-sheet/README.md

 	ogr2ogr -f "ESRI Shapefile" input.dbf input.csv

-Use a text editor to create a .vrt file in the same directory as input.csv and input.dbf
+Use a text editor to create a .vrt file in the same directory as input.csv and input.dbf.
+This file holds the parameters for building a full shapefile based on values in the DBF you just made.

 	<OGRVRTDataSource>
 	  <OGRVRTLayer name="output_file_name">